aimclub/iOpt/docs/source/examples.rst

          return function_value

-:math:`R^2` was chosen as the target metric due to ease of interpretability: the closer the :math:`R^2` estimate is to 1, the more accurately the model is trained.
+:math:`R^2` was chosen as the target metric due to ease of interpretability: the closer the :math:`R^2` value is to 1, the more accurately the model is trained.
 When describing a problem, it is important to indicate the following task parameters:

 * dimension – number of analyzed parameters (dimension);
 * number_of_float_variables – number of continuous parameters;